turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-contract-from-ethereum.md

-# Converting an Ethereum Contract to the Celo Network
+# Customizing an Ethereum Contract for the Celo Network

-The Celo blockchain is completely independent of the Ethereum blockchain, but the contracts are written in the same way and the native currency for the Celo blockchain is ERC-20 compliant.
-This means it’s really easy to convert code already written for the Ethereum network to the Celo network.
+The Celo blockchain is completely independent from the Ethereum blockchain, but both compile their smart contracts to [EVM](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc) bytecode.
+This means that any smart contract written for the Ethereum blockchain is already compatible with the Celo network.

-To better understand how to do this, we’re going to take the faucet code from [Chapter 7](https://github.com/ethereumbook/ethereumbook/blob/develop/07smart-contracts-solidity.asciidoc) of the [Ethereum book](https://github.com/ethereumbook/ethereumbook), and make it work for the Celo network.
+To better understand this relationship, we’re going to take the faucet code from [Chapter 7](https://github.com/ethereumbook/ethereumbook/blob/develop/07smart-contracts-solidity.asciidoc) of the [Ethereum book](https://github.com/ethereumbook/ethereumbook), and customize it for the Celo network.

+Please note that while this contract is written in Solidity, contracts written in any EVM compatible high level programming language (LLL, Serpent, Mutan) can be used for Celo.
+As long as the code is compiled to run on an [Ethereum Virtual Machine](-  [The Ethereum Virtual Machine](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc)) it is compatible with both chains.

+### If the contract already works, then why would we want to alter it?
+Celo's native currency, CELO, is also an ERC-20 compliant token.
+The same is true for Celo's stablecoin, cUSD.
+We'll see in the next section that our basic Ethereum faucet does not account for ERC-20 tokens.
+When it is run on the Celo blockchain, it will assume we want to withdraw the native currency, CELO, as default.

+This tutorial aims to show how we can rewrite the faucet and capitalize on the fact that CELO is an ERC-20 compliant token just like its stablecoin, cUSD.

 ## Original Faucet code
 Below is the [code](https://raw.githubusercontent.com/ethereumbook/ethereumbook/develop/code/Solidity/Faucet8.sol) from the Ethereum book.